 So, through some recommendations, I’ve started tracking my behavior.
 And I’ll share some of the sites I started using, so that you too can benefit from using them.

 I mainly use “services” for tracking.
 I don’t go out of my way to set up some spreadsheet or notebook.
-The services I use allow me to track in a standardized and harmonious way.
-Their database has everything tracked appropriately with unique identifiers and much more metadata than I could sanely fit into a spreadsheet.
+The services I use allow me to track in a standardized, interoperable way.
+Their databases have everything tracked appropriately with unique identifiers and much more metadata than I could sanely fit into a spreadsheet.

-I’m not afraid of losing all of my progress, because all of these sites have a way to export your data, which, is great, considering that losing all of that history would be a disastrous blow to all the work I’ve put into tracking it.
+I’m not afraid of losing all of my progress, because all of these sites have a way to export your data, which, is great, considering that losing all of that history would be a disastrous blow to all the work I’ve put into tracking.

 For tracking my music, I use Rate Your Music.
 It claims to be one of the largest music databases online.
-I mainly track music that I like, and not anything else.
-I should probably just rate junk music 1 star and track it, but right now I don’t track it at all.
-The only music I have in my collection are the ones I would, or actively listen to.
+I mainly track music that I like, even if I listened to it briefly.

 For tracking films I use Letterboxd.
 I also considered Trakt.
 I use it in a fairly simple manner.
 I watch a movie, and then track it.
 That’s about it.
 Films aren’t something I’m very passionate about.

 Referring back to the introduction of this post, and how it changed how I consume media, I believe that it will also change yours.
 Try these websites, or find better ones.
 Give it a try.
-Even if you haven’t started tracking since the beginning, which most people haven’t, I believe you can start, and grow your collection gradually.
-You’ll remember things you’ve consumed previously, and you’ll track them, and if you so happen to be consuming something at that moment, track that too.
-And with that, the tracking flow is set in place.
+Even if you haven’t started tracking since the beginning, which most people haven’t, I believe you can start and grow your collection gradually.
+You’ll slowly remember past media, and you’ll grow your collection.
+If you liked it, don’t let it be forgotten.